Terms and Conditions

 If a major change or alteration has to be made and you chose to accept the change you may be eligible for compensation from us on the below scale.

-Compensation will not be payable and no liability beyond offering the above mentioned choices can be accepted where we are forced to make a change or cancel as a result of unusual or unforeseen circumstances beyond our control (classed as force majeure (force majeure is defined in clause 6 of these terms and conditions)) occurring before the departure date.
+The above options, refunds and compensation will not be applicable or payable and no liability beyond offering an alternative date for the booked tour or an alternative tour with Royle Safaris of the same value where we are forced to make a change or cancel as a result of unusual or unforeseen circumstances beyond our control (classed as force majeure) occurring before the departure date.
 This includes (but is not limited to) instances where the circumstances and consequences could not have been avoided even if all due care and attention was paid to the holiday and itinerary.
 No compensation will be paid if we fail to reach the minimum number of people booked on the tour which is needed for the tour to run.
 In this event you will be informed by the deadline (usually 60 days before departure) and a full refund of paid monies will be made.

-No compensation or the options above will be available if the cancellation is due to your failure to comply with any requirement of these terms and conditions and thus entitling us to cancel (such as failure to pay on time, or cancellation due to a minor change).
+No compensation or the options above will be available if the cancellation is due to your failure to comply with any requirement of these terms and conditions and thus entitling us to cancel (such as failure to pay on time, provide the necessary documents (completed and signed) or cancellation due to a minor change).

 Due to the unpredictability of force majeure events we shall not be liable for any changes either before departure or during the holiday, which in our opinion are necessary to protect your safety.
-In this event, we will offer you suitable alternative arrangements, or, if you do not travel on the holiday, return the monies you have paid us but we will not pay you compensation.
+In this event, we will offer you suitable alternative arrangements but we will not pay you compensation.

 In all cases, except where the major change arises due to reasons of force majeure and subject to the exceptions below, we will pay you the following compensation as detailed below: